s-20/unnamed/Combat.md

    - If no one rolls any successes or there's a tie, the GM's dice pool is reduced by 2; go back to Step 2.
    - If there are [Quirks](HBCore.md) in the roll, something odd might happen.
 If any one character or the GM get *a lot* of quirks, then something big might happen, provided it keeps the story moving and doesn't hurt the players too much.

 And that's it - once the players get more successes than their opponents, you move on.
 You can take as much time with descriptions and such as you want, and players can use [Special Abilities](SpecialAbilities.md)/[Stuff](YourStuff.md) freely without [Energy](Energy.md) or other resource costs.

-   Players can, of course, burn their Traits and so on if they like, but the whole idea is a quick, fun action scene where the players can show off a little with minimal risk on their way to something bigger - a big RP opportunity, or maybe a Full Engagement.
+Players can, of course, burn their Traits and so on if they like, but the whole idea is a quick, fun action scene where the players can show off a little with minimal risk on their way to something bigger - a big RP opportunity, or maybe an Engagement.

+For more details, see [Skirmish Rules](Skirmish.md)

 ## Engagement